 small sextant iconI only wish I knew as much about astro navigation as the people who created some of these websites.
-So, in no particular order:-

 Sextant User's Guide by Andrew Evans.
 Probably the simplest introduction to taking a sunsight on the web.
 The author takes some liberties with sextant corrections, but it doesn't come much simpler than this if you use my Almanac and Sight Reduction Tables.